 Labor can be a scary thing when you aren’t prepared.
-Follow these 11 steps to naturally prepare your body for birth and prepare your baby for life on the outside.
+Follow these 11 natural ways to prepare your body for birth by prepping leading up to the big day.

 Seeing as how Clara’s birth went better than anyone could ever imagine and she came fast and furiously, I want to make sure I do everything the same again the next time around.

-So, here are 11 natural ways to prepare your body for birth broken down by trimester.
+So, here are 11 natural ways to prepare for birth broken down by trimester.

 *All of these recommendations are based on personal experience and you should always consult your doctor before trying anything new.

 This post contains affiliate links for your convenience.
 For more information, see my disclosure here.

 Here are 11 ways you can prepare your body for a smooth labor and easier birth.

 In the first trimester start eating your omega-3s throughout your diet.
 These fatty acids are great for your baby’s neurological and visual development.
 Make sure you eat no more than 12oz of omega-3s per week and it’s better to eat it naturally in your diet rather than just a supplement.